Elephant Parade: Elephant Parade Amsterdam

-In 2009 over 100 art elephants participated in Elephant Parade Amsterdam, created by artists including Jan des Bouvrie, Henk Schiffmacher, Menno Baars, Ilse DeLange, Corneille, Rob Scholte, Raymond Hoogendorp and Daryl van Wouw.
+In 2009, over 100 art elephants participated in Elephant Parade Amsterdam, created by artists including Jan des Bouvrie, Henk Schiffmacher, Menno Baars, Ilse DeLange, Corneille, Rob Scholte, Raymond Hoogendorp and Daryl van Wouw.
 The elephants were auctioned by Christie's in November 2009.
 The best-selling elephant was by Corneille, a well known Dutch painter of the COBRA group, and was sold for €42,000.
 The BaarsFant by Menno Baars was sold for €30,000.
 Only a few weeks after the auction, Baars designed a second elephant, named BabyBelly.
 This time, however, he painted the elephant during a live session at the Kalvertoren, a shopping mall in the Kalverstraat, a famous shopping street in Amsterdam.
 BabyBelly is a smaller art elephant and is pregnant, depicting the conservation of its species.

 Elephant Parade London

-In 2010, UK conservation charity, Elephant Family, executed the exhibition.
-Over 250 art elephants were designed for London by Marc Quinn was sold to Amanda Eliasch, others designed by Tommy Hilfiger, Graeme Le Saux, Lulu Guinness, Martin Aveling, Diane von Furstenberg and others.
+In 2010, UK conservation charity Elephant Family executed the exhibition.
+Over 250 art elephants were designed for the London exhibition by Tommy Hilfiger, Graeme Le Saux, Lulu Guinness, Martin Aveling, Diane von Furstenberg and others.
 The elephants were transported by Eco Movers over the course of the parade, up to the celebrity auction held in June 2010.
 The auction raised over £4 million ($7,150,000).
-The elephant created by Jack Vettriano attracted the highest bid, £155,000 ($252,600).
+Marc Quinn’s elephant would be sold to Amanda Eliasch while the elephant created by Jack Vettriano attracted the highest bid, £155,000 ($252,600).

 Elephant Parade Emmen Zoo

-Also in 2010, Elephant Parade visited Emmen, in the north of the Netherlands, for the 75th anniversary of the Emmen Zoo.
-From Ascension day, 13 May, until the end of August, 75 art elephants were exhibited in the centre of the town and in the zoo itself.
+Also in 2010, Elephant Parade visited Emmen, in the northeastern Netherlands, for the 75th anniversary of the Emmen Zoo.
+From Ascension Day, 13 May, until the end of August, 75 art elephants were exhibited in the centre of the town and in the zoo itself.
 Most were created by artists from the region.
 The auction, held by Christie's, was at the Eden Hotel in Emmen on 9 September 2010.
 The best-selling elephant was again by Corneille, and was sold for €68,000 ($98,188).
 By a sad coincidence, Corneille had died only three days earlier.

 Elephant Parade Tour Bergen

 In Bergen, Netherlands, the first Elephant Parade Tour was organized.
 65 smaller, 75 cm elephants were exhibited in the windows of shops and galleries in the centre of the town beginning on 22 August and then auctioned by Christie's on 30 October. €127,000 ($181,600) was raised.
-On the last day of the Elephant Parade Bergen Tour, it was announced that the town council had acquired an art elephant by George Jurriaens to be placed at the local Museum Kranenburgh.
+On the last day of the exhibition, it was announced that the town council had acquired an art elephant by George Jurriaens to be placed at the local Museum Kranenburgh.
 Elephants from previous Elephant Parades had been temporarily placed in museums such as the Natural History Museum in London, but Bergen's was the first to acquire a position in the permanent collection of a museum.